robcarver17/pysystemtrade/docs/data.md

 <a name="set_up_instrument_config"></a>
 ## Instrument configuration and spread costs

-Instrument configuration consists of static information that enables us to trade an instrument like EDOLLAR: the asset class, futures contract point size, and traded currency (it also includes cost levels, that are required in the simulation environment).
+Instrument configuration consists of static information that enables us to trade an instrument like SOFR: the asset class, futures contract point size, and traded currency (it also includes cost levels, that are required in the simulation environment).
 This is now mostly stored in [this file](/data/futures/csvconfig/instrumentconfig.csv) for both sim and production.
 The file includes a number of futures contracts that I don't actually trade or get prices for.
 Any configuration information for these may not be accurate and you use it at your own risk.
 The exception is spread costs, which are stored in [this file](/data/futures/csvconfig/spreadcosts.csv) for sim, but usually in a database for production, as they should be periodically updated with more accurate information.

 To copy spread costs into the database we are going to *read* from .csv files, and *write* to a [Mongo Database](https://www.mongodb.com/).